ocaml/ocaml/README.md

   minor collection.
 The branch is `parallel_minor_gc`.
 * Concurrent Minor GC -- A variant that garbage collects each domain's minor heap concurrently.
 The branch is `master`.
+* Parallel Minor GC + No effect syntax -- This branch does not have syntax extension for effects (but includes the compiler and runtime system changes).
+  The branch is `no-effect-syntax`.
+This branch is useful to install ppx libraries.

+The above variants are kept in sync.

 ## Notes